Read the Code: SMC 10.08.040

 - The property owner presents the evidence at the hearing of why the building is not substandard/unfit or if they plan to rehabilitate or demolish the building.

 - If the building is unfit a not demolished by the property owner, the City will complete the demolition at the owner's expense.

 Building Official Hearing Agendas

-Please note: there will be no hearing on the 4th or the 18th of September.
+Please note: there will no hearings on December 25th or January 1st.